Vedant-Asati03/Aurras/README.md

   Aurras relies on mpv as its playback engine.
 If you see errors indicating mpv or libmpv is missing (especially common on Windows), you need to install it.

-  1. On Windows: Download a recent mpv release from its official website (mpv.io).
+  1. <u>On Windows</u>: Download a recent mpv release from its official website (mpv.io).
 Ensure the mpv.dll file (usually found in the mpv/ directory of the downloaded archive) is accessible via your system's PATH, or placed in a location where Aurras can find it (e.g., near the Aurras executable or script).
-  2. On Linux/macOS: Install via your package manager (e.g., `sudo dnf install mpv` for Fedora/RHEL, `sudo apt install mpv` for Debian/Ubuntu or `brew install mpv` for macOS).
+  2. <u>On Linux/macOS</u>: Install via your package manager (e.g., `sudo dnf install mpv` for Fedora/RHEL, `sudo apt install mpv` for Debian/Ubuntu or `brew install mpv` for macOS).

 - **Display Information Not Updating During Playback**: